-In line with this commitment, the Board is continuously reviewing and has taken, where appropriate, the necessary steps to comply with the 3 Principles, 32 Practices and 4 Step-ups of the Malaysian Code on Corporate Governance 2017 (MCCG 2017).
+In line with this commitment, the Board is continuously reviewing and has taken, where appropriate, the necessary steps to comply with the 3 Principles, 32 practices and 4 Step-ups of the Malaysian Code on Corporate Governance 2017 (MCCG 2017).
 The Board is pleased to elaborate on the Group's application and extent of compliance with MCCG 2017 during the financial year 2018 in this Corporate Governance Overview Statement (CG Overview)

 This Statement is supplemented with a Corporate Governance Report (CG Report) pursuant to paragraph 15.25 of the Main Market Listing Requirements (MMLR) by Bursa Malaysia Securities Berhad (Bursa Securities).
-The CG Report is available on the Company's website http://kpj. listedcompany.com/cg_report. html as well as on the website of Bursa Securities.
+The CG Report is available on the Company's website http://kpj. listedcompany.com/cg\report. html as well as on the website of Bursa Securities.

-This statement should be read in conjunction with the Statement on Risk Management and Internal Control (SORMIC), and Audit Committee Report as well as Medical Advisory Committee Report (MAC).
+This statement should be read in conjunction with the statement on Risk Management and Internal Control (SORMIC), and Audit Committee Report as well KPJ's Clinical Governance in Medical Advisory Committee (MAC).
 The Corporate Governance Framework is developed based on the following statutory requirements, best practices and guidelines:-